atharvasutar28/FMCG_Dataset_EDA/README.md

 7. actual_delivery_date: It is the actual date Atliq Mart delivered the product to the customer.

 ### Skills Acquired
-1.Data Cleaning
+1. Data Cleaning
 2. Data Transformation
 3. Data Analysis
 4. Data Visualization
-6. Python
+5. Python
-7. Numpy, Pandas, Seaborn and Matplotlib.
+6. Numpy, Pandas, Seaborn and Matplotlib.

 ## Deployment